← ServerPilot Docs

 └ max_children setting

 From this example, you can see how important fast PHP script execution is.
-If each PHP request instead took 2 seconds to execute, the app would only be able to support 100 visitors on the site at a time.
+If each PHP request took 2 seconds to execute instead of 0.1 seconds to execute, the app would only be able to support 250 visitors on the site at a time.

 Risks of Increasing max_children